 - Significantly expanded and revamped seminars and courses that on-ramp students to the Allen School and provide additional support for students who may benefit from additional instruction and academic skills in light of a range of academic preparation and backgrounds.

 - The seminar for new freshman direct admits now meets in small groups and covers a range of topics including acclimating to UW and the Allen School [CSE advisors].

 - The seminar for new transfer admits provides students support for adapting to the larger UW campus [CSE Advisors].

 - CSE 390Z supports students taking CSE 311 who would benefit from additional resources for the course's focus on mathematical rigor and proofs [Lauren Bricker, Nicole Riley, Phillip Garrison, Robert Minneker].

 - CSE 390B is a course that intertwines building a simulated computer with reflective and metacognitive exercises to build students' academic skills while providing practice in the computing domain [Leslie Ikeda, Dan Grossman, Aaron Johnston].

-- Startup is an Early Fall Start course (CSE 190E) followed by year-long check-ins for direct-admits that helps prepare them for college life and provides a cohort of students who know each other [Lauren Bricker, Leslie Ikeda].
+- Allen School Scholars Program is an Early Fall Start course (CSE 190E) followed by year-long check-ins for direct-admits that helps prepare them for college life and provides a cohort of students who know each other [Lauren Bricker, Leslie Ikeda].

 - A new workshop alongside CSE 142 in Fall will help direct-admit students adjust to CSE courses in particular and university courses in general [Zorah Fung].